 Medical Examiners should also attend a face-to-face training day within 6 months of starting the role.
-Training days are being held in London, Cardiff, Leeds, Birmingham and other locations.
-Upcoming dates are listed alongside other events and conferences in our main events calendar.
+Training days are held either online via Zoom, or in person at the College in London.
+Upcoming dates are listed in our main events calendar.

 About our face-to-face training

 Our essential training will equip you with the knowledge and skills you need for this important role.
 The day will include short presentations and small group discussions of case scenarios that Medical Examiners are likely to come across.
 The scenarios will be sent to delegates in advance so that they can consider how they would deal with each one.
 Model answers will be circulated following the event.
 Please do not share these with colleagues who have not yet attended the training day as the scenarios used will be the same for each one.